ppetev/webcloud/README.md

 You can now go to the box an play around with `vagrant ssh`

-Port forwarding is set up so host machine can se the two "Wildflies" - try going to http://localhost:9081 or http://localhost:9082 on your machine
+Port forwarding is set up so host machine can se the two "Wildflies" - try going to http://localhost:9081 or http://localhost:9082 on your machine.

+### Loadbalancing

+There is a loadbalancer installed (GoRouter) as well.
+It will listen on port 8081 (mapped to 8080 on the host machine).
+In order to use it you have to add the following resolution configuiration in your hosts file:

+`127.0.0.1 my.cloud.com`

+GoRouter will then proxy all the requests to URLs http://my.cloud.com/...

 ## Issues on Linux?